V8 engine: United States

 Big-block engines reached their zenith with the 500 cuin Cadillac 500 engine used in the 1970 Cadillac Eldorado coupe.
-During the 1970s, due to the oil crises and the gradual tightening of emission standards, big-block V8s were affected,.
+During the 1970s, due to the oil crises and the gradual tightening of emission standards, big-block V8s were affected.
 As a result, their use in passenger cars decreased as manufacturers began to phase them out for more efficient designs.

 Before the late 1970s, sharing engines between General Motors' divisions was uncommon.
 This enabled each division to have its unique engine character but made for much duplication of effort.
 The company has since implemented the sharing of engines across divisions; however, some divisions (such as Cadillac) still maintain some engines specific to their division.
 Ford and Chrysler had fewer divisions and favored brand-specific shared designs.

+In the United States, eight-cylinder gasoline engines dominated the market before 1980, accounting for a majority of new vehicle production in the mid- to late 1970s.
+As fuel prices rose, their share declined sharply, falling to roughly one-quarter of sales as manufacturers shifted toward smaller, more fuel-efficient four- and six-cylinder engines.
+A further decline occurred after 2005, as part of a broader industry shift toward smaller, turbocharged engines to meet fuel economy and emission standards.

 In 2011, GM built its 100-millionth unit of the Chevrolet small-block engine, making that engine family the most produced V8 engine in the world.

 American manufacturers continue to produce large displacement V8 engines, despite the strategy of downsizing engines (often in conjunction with turbocharging) being adopted by many European and Asian manufacturers.
 These engines continued to use pushrod (overhead valve) valvetrains long after most overseas engines had switched to dual overhead camshaft designs.
 Examples include the 392 cuin Chrysler Apache engine produced from 2011–present, the 445 cuin Ford Godzilla engine produced from 2020–present, and the 401 cuin GM L8T engine produced from 2020–present.

 American manufacturers have concurrently produced more modern DOHC engines, such as the Chevrolet Gemini small-block engine, Cadillac's turbocharged Cadillac Blackwing V8, and the Ford Modular V8.